 The Oklahoma Library for the Blind and Physically Handicapped (OLBPH) offers library services for Oklahoma citizens who are blind or have a visual and/or physical disability that prevents them from using standard print materials.
-Reading disabilities may also qualify one for our services.
+Reading disabilities may also qualify individuals for services.
 Thousands of books and periodicals are available in audio and braille formats.
-The Digital Talking Book (DTB) players are loaned at no cost and the digital cartridge books circulate to and from patron’s residence via free matter postage.
+The Digital Talking Book (DTB) players are loaned at no cost and the digital cartridge books circulate to and from a patron’s residence via free matter postage.
 Patrons desiring hard copy braille books are signed up through the OLBPH to receive books from the western regional Braille library in Utah.
 The OLBPH is the regional network library for Oklahoma within the National Library Service for the Blind and Physically Handicapped (NLS), an extension of the Library of Congress.
 A huge benefit of being part of a national network is the ability to download books from the national site.
 From BARD (Braille and Audio Reading Download) patrons can access approximately three times the amount of reading materials instantly for playback either on the DTB players or other reading devices such as Apple, Android and other products.

 The following US/OK citizens are eligible for this free service:

-- Blind persons whose visual acuity, as determined by competent authority, is 20/200 or less in the better eye with correcting lenses, or whose widest diameter of visual field subtends an angular distance no greater than 20 degrees;
+- blind persons whose visual acuity, as determined by competent authority, is 20/200 or less in the better eye with correcting lenses, or whose widest diameter of visual field subtends an angular distance no greater than 20 degrees;

-- Persons whose visual disability, with correction and regardless of optical measurement, is certified by competent authority as unable to use standard print material;
+- persons whose visual disability, with correction and regardless of optical measurement, is certified by competent authority as unable to use standard print material;

-- Persons certified by competent authority as unable to use standard print material because of a physical limitation; or
+- persons certified by competent authority as unable to use standard print material because of a physical limitation; or

-- Persons certified by a doctor of medicine or doctor of osteopathy as having a reading disability resulting from organic dysfunction and of sufficient severity to prevent reading regular printed material in a conventional manner.
+- persons certified by a doctor of medicine or doctor of osteopathy as having a reading disability resulting from organic dysfunction and of sufficient severity to prevent reading regular printed material in a conventional manner.